Lucian Msamati

-Lucian Gabriel Wiina Msamati (born 5 March 1976) is a British-Tanzanian actor, writer, director and producer known for his work in theatre, film, television and radio.
+Lucian Gabriel Wiina Msamati (born 5 March 1976) is a British-Tanzanian actor, director, producer, and writer.
+He is known for his work in theatre, film, television and radio.
 His notable screen roles include Salladhor Saan in the HBO series Game of Thrones, J.L.B.
 Matekoni in the BBC/HBO adaptation of The No. 1 Ladies' Detective Agency, David Runihura in the Netflix/BBC thriller Black Earth Rising, Ed Dumani in the Sky/AMC series Gangs of London and Cardinal Adeyemi in Conclave.

 In theatre, Msamati was the first Black actor to portray Iago at the Royal Shakespeare Company, in a 2015 production of Othello.
 He has also performed other significant roles such as Toledo in the National Theatre's revival of August Wilson's Ma Rainey's Black Bottom in 2016, Antonio Salieri in the National Theatre's revival of Amadeus in 2017–2018, and Arturo Ui in Brecht's The Resistible Rise of Arturo Ui at the Lyric Hammersmith in 2008.
 Additionally, he portrayed Kevin/Albert in Clybourne Park by Bruce Norris at the Royal Court Theatre and The Wyndhams Theatre in the West End from 2010 to 2011.

 Msamati is a patron of Lewisham Youth Theatre, WildChild and The Actor's Children's Trust (ACT) and currently serves on the board of trustees at the Donmar Warehouse.

 Early life and education

-Msamati was born at St Thomas' Hospital, London on 5 March 1976 and brought up in Zimbabwe by his Tanzanian parents, a doctor and a nurse.
+Msamati was born at St Thomas' Hospital, Lambeth, London on 5 March 1976 and brought up in Zimbabwe by his Tanzanian parents, a doctor and a nurse.
 After secondary education at Prince Edward School in Harare, he studied towards a BA honours degree in French and Portuguese at the University of Zimbabwe from 1995 to 1997.